mortezakowkabi/jcb-persian-documentation/050-Easy-Translation-via-excel.md

 If you need to change a string, **edit it at its source**:

 * Go to the **Field**, **Admin View**, or **Site View** where the string was created.
-* Update the English string (e.g., changing “Demo” to “Demoo”).
+* Update the English string (e.g., changing "Demo" to "Demoo").
 * Recompile your component.
 * The old string will be automatically removed, and the new one will appear in Language Translations.